-For most of the past decade, paying close attention to the interest generated on cash hasn’t been particularly fruitful.
+For much of the past decade, paying close attention to the interest generated on cash hasn’t been particularly fruitful.
 Interest rates close to zero meant little difference between earning nothing and earning a competitive rate.
-That’s changed.
-With the Bank of England (BoE) base rate currently standing at 5.25%, a meaningful return is available on cash.
+That has changed.
+With the Bank of England (BoE) base rate climbing to 5.25% last year and currently standing at 4.5%, a meaningful return is available on cash.

 In this context it is no surprise that investor attention towards money market funds has picked up, but what are these investments?
-Are they risk-free like cash on deposit?
+What are the risks?
 And how much return can you expect?

 What is a money market fund?

 The goal is to produce a competitive cash-like return from the interest received on the investments in the portfolio and to provide short term accessibility for investors.
-UK money market funds typically aim to produce returns over and above benchmarks such as the BoE base rate and the Sterling Overnight Index Average (SONIA), which represents an average of short-term lending between UK financial institutions.
+UK money market funds typically aim to produce returns that match or slightly beat benchmarks such as the BoE base rate and the Sterling Overnight Index Average (SONIA), which represents an average of short-term lending between UK financial institutions.

 For tax purposes, money market funds pay interest, though there is no tax to pay if held in an ISA or Self Invested Personal Pension (SIPP).